MobilityData/gbfs/gbfs.md

 #### Geofencing Rule Precedence

 Geofencing [Rule](#geofencing-rule-object) objects are specified within arrays for the `rules` and `global_rules` fields of `geofencing_zones.json` to allow for different restrictions for different vehicle types.
-When multiple rules in the same array apply to a particular vehicle type, per the semantics of the `vehicle_type_id` field, then the earlier rule (in order of the JSON file) takes precedence for that vehicle type.
+When multiple rules in the same array apply to a particular vehicle type, per the semantics of the `vehicle_type_ids` field, then the earlier rule (in order of the JSON file) takes precedence for that vehicle type.

 When multiple overlapping polygons define rules that apply to a particular vehicle type, then the rules from the earlier polygon (in order of the JSON file) takes precedence for that vehicle type in the overlapping area.
 Polygons with inactive time ranges should be excluded from consideration when considering precedence.